AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/generate_news_article_prompt.md

 **Output:**
 Do not include any introductory or concluding remarks about the generation process, data sourcing, or how the article was constructed.
-Return **only** a valid JSON object with the following structure from the system instructions:
+Return **only** a valid JSON object with the following exact JSON structure:
 {
     "excerpt": "The excerpt string",
     "content": "The full markdown article string",